Patent

 Reply to Examination Report

-After filing the request for examination, the Patent Office issues an examination report containing technical and formal objections.
-The applicant must respond within six months from the date of issuance, with an option to extend this period by an additional three months.
+Upon filing the request for examination, the Patent Office issues a First Examination Report (FER) outlining technical and formal objections.
+The applicant is required to submit a response within 6 months from the date of issuance, extendable by an additional 3 months as per applicable provisions.

 Patent Renewal